TheoViel/DCGAN_Dogs/README.md

 ## Code

 The code is in the `src` directory.
-To run experiments, use the notebook in the 'notebook' directory
+To run experiments, use the notebook in the `notebook` directory

 ## Experiments